- Accessible parking

 Enjoy exploring the Forest of Dean as you discover nature, tranquility and glimpses of the area's mining history along the two choices of routes.

-Both routes currently start from cycle hire company, Pedalabikeaway near Cinderford.
+Both routes currently start from the Forestry Commission's Cannop Cycle Centre, near Cinderford, which is operated by cycle hire company, Pedalabikeaway.
 The all-terrain scooter at this site is being operated by the Walking with Wheels initiaitve, part of a broader Heritage Lottery Funded project, The Foresters' Forest.

 At this hire location, a unique service is offered where you can be accompanied by a volunteer guide who will be able to help you explore and get the most out of your visit.